HokoraYinphineMPP/obsidian-git-sync/docs/Revanced/2B Unrooted/Not Rooted.md

 - ![](https://cdn.discordapp.com/attachments/803186540359450664/1101814511872245800/fixeddownloadicon.gif) [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases/download/v0.2.24.220220-220220001/microg.apk) `(v0.2.24.220220 as of April 25, 2023)`

 #### What is this?
 ###### MicroG is a free and open-source implementation of proprietary Google libraries that serves as a replacement for Google Play Services on the Android operating system.
-This is a tweaked edition of the official MicroG and made modifications to be compatible with Vanced/Revanced Apps.
+This is a tweaked edition of the official MicroG and made modifications to be compatible with Vanced/ReVanced Apps.
 #### TLDR!
-###### This lets you sign into your Google account on Revanced.
+###### This lets you sign into your Google account on ReVanced.